Looking to plan a PAC Baby Bottle donation drive at your church, school or with a community group?

 Step seven: Once donations are secured, either through envelope distribution or a second collection, coordinate the donation drop off or pick up with your PAC representative.
 Table display supplies will be returned at this time as well.

 Step eight: Thank your community and keep the conversation going!
 PAC will send a certificate of thanks and a letter to your representative confirming the total contribution to Pregnancy Aid Clinic and our work to protect life.
 We encourage you to share this information with your constituency.
-A follow-up engagement may be scheduled for your group to tour the clinic, or for a PAC staff member to speak to your ministry or group about how they can continue to serve and protect life.
+A follow-up engagement may be scheduled for your group to tour one of the clinics, or for a PAC staff member to speak to your ministry or group about how they can continue to serve and protect life.
 This can happen virtually or in person.

 Kindly fill out the registration form below and a PAC representative will call you to discuss further.

-FOREST PARK 531 Forest Pkwy, Suite 100 Forest Park GA
+PAC FOREST PARK 531 Forest Pkwy, Suite 100 Forest Park GA

-ROSWELL 281 S. Atlanta St. Roswell GA
+PAC ROSWELL 281 S. Atlanta St. Roswell GA

 At the Pregnancy Aid Clinic, we recognize that women have a right to make their own decisions about the outcome of their pregnancy and their sexual health.
 We are here to help women and their partners make informed and thoughtful decisions.
 The information on this website provides valuable and credible health information but is not intended to diagnose any condition or pregnancy and is not intended to be a substitute for professional medical or counseling advice.

 Pregnancy Aid Clinic does not perform or refer for abortions.
 We provide free pregnancy tests and ultrasounds, and offer medically accurate information about abortion and its risks as well as other options.
 The Pregnancy Aid Clinic does not provide any medical treatments for you or your child.
 If you are experiencing any illness or medical concerns, please consult with a physician.
+The information presented on this website is intended for general educational purposes only and should not be relied upon as a substitute for professional and/or medical advice.